How Long Does a Divorce Take in Australia?

 Before applying for a divorce, you and your spouse must have been separated for at least 12 months and 1 day.

+If you were separated but still lived under the same roof during part or all of this period, additional considerations apply.
 The date of separation is typically the date that one party communicated to the other that they wished to end the relationship.

-Do you have to wait two years to get a Divorce in Australia?
+Do You Have to Wait Two Years to Get a Divorce in Australia?

 Filing for Divorce in Australia

-- You and your spouse have been separated for at least 12 months.
+- You and your spouse have been separated for at least 12 months

 Learn more about divorce applications while living overseas here.